Use the filters below to search and find out more about Team members.

 David Magid was formerly a Senior Vice President at York Capital from 2013 to 2020.
 He was responsible for sourcing and managing special situation and distressed investments across public and private markets.
 Mr. Magid began his career as an investment banking analyst at Credit Suisse in the Leveraged Finance Origination & Restructuring and Debt Capital Markets Groups.
 Mr. Magid received a BA in Economics and Politics from Brandeis University and an MBA from Columbia Business School.

 Doug Gerowski was formerly a Trader at Fir Tree Capital Management (2014 – 2019), a multi-strategy hedge fund, where he was responsible for trade execution, sell-side relationship management and investment idea generation across a full suite of asset classes globally.
 Mr. Gerowski previously served as an Associate within Fir Tree’s operations group from 2012 to 2014.
 He started his career as a middle office Associate at HedgeServ, a hedge fund administrator, from 2011 to 2012.
-Mr. Gerowski graduated from Lafayette College in 2011 with a BA in Economics, where he was a four-year member of the football team, earning an Academic All-Patriot League designation in 2010.
+Mr. Gerowski graduated from Lafayette College in 2011 with a BA in Economics.
 He is a CFA charterholder.

 Odelya Hayon was formerly an Investment Banking Associate in the restructuring group of Guggenheim Partners, where she advised global companies on the evaluation, structuring, and execution of transactions including in- and out-of-court restructurings, distressed asset sales, refinancings, exchange offers, and rights offerings across several industries, from 2018 to 2020.
 Before joining Guggenheim Partners, Ms. Hayon was an Analyst at Houlihan Lokey, where she focused on all aspects of fund and transaction valuation, from 2016 to 2018.
 Prior to Houlihan Lokey, Ms. Hayon was an Analyst at Citigroup Global Markets, where she was a trader on the Equity Derivatives desk and helped manage a $6 billion ETF creation book, from 2014 to 2016.
 Ms. Hayon began her career with UBS as an Analyst in the portfolio management group, from 2012 to 2013.
 Ms. Hayon is a CFA III candidate and earned her undergraduate degree in business administration from The George Washington University, where she graduated cum laude in 2014.